Strawberry Cake with Cream Cheese Frosting

 - 16 oz 1 lb confectioner's sugar

-- For the Cake: Hull and slice fresh strawbrries.
+- Hull and slice fresh strawberries.
 Toss with 3 tsp sugar and cover.
 Let sit in fridge overnight, until they become macerated and juicy.
 Blend strawberries with short pulses, just until pureed.
 Do not over blend.

 - Preheat oven to 350F with rack on lower middle.
 Line bottom of two 8 or 9 inch round pans with parchment paper.
 Grease and flour the paper and sides of pans.